gcharang/electrumx-cli/README.md

 ### `scripthash`

 This utility is written in NodeJS and making use of [`bitcoinjs-lib`](https://github.com/bitcoinjs/bitcoinjs-lib/).
-It takes a `P2PKH`- or `P2SH`-address as the only argument and turns it into the `scripthash` that ElectrumX expects for various operations such as `blockchain.scripthash.get_balance` or `blockchain.scripthash.listunspent`.
+It takes a `P2PKH`- or `P2SH`-address as the only argument and turns it into the `scripthash` which ElectrumX expects for various operations such as `blockchain.scripthash.get_balance` or `blockchain.scripthash.listunspent`.

 **NOTE:** Currently, this **does not work** for Verus ID addresses as `bitcoinjs-lib` does not know about them.